-Driving under the influence of alcohol (DUI) is a serious charge that often requires the payment of a large fine, a mandatory jail sentence, three years probation and the suspension or revocation of a driver’s license.
-We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you can drive and succeed in life.
+Driving under the influence of alcohol (DUI) is a serious charge, but for someone under 21 years of age, it is even harsher.
+Any measurable amount of alcohol while driving is considered an "under 21 DUI".
+We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you can drive to school, work and internships and succeed in life.

 We’ll File a Petition with the Court for a Restricted License.
 We can complete the paperwork for a restricted driver’s license, requesting the license suspension for only 30 days.

 Keep Your License ∙ Avoid a Criminal Record.
 If you have been issued a citation for minor in possession/underage drinking, talk with an experienced defense attorney first.